Wolfiwolf/file_coder/README.md

 # file_coder
-File coder is a program that encrypts a selected file.
-Its usage looks like this : ./file_coder [filepath]
+File coder is a program that encrypts or decrypts a selected file.